numfocus/gsoc/organization/message-to-accepted-students.md

 Google Summer of Code this year.
 You should be pleased, you have been selected from many very high quality applications.

+Mridul Seth, Alex Arslan and I are the Administrators for NumFOCUS.
+If you have any questions your mentor can't answer or have problems with your mentor please contact us first before you write to Google.

 In this email you will find general information being a NumFOCUS GSoC student.
 You will also receive a email from your mentor with information about working on your project soon.